wolf81/despair/README.md

 This approach allows for different movement speeds.
 The base move speed is 30, which is the default for most NPCs.

-But some creatures, player characters might have a lower speed, e.g. due to size.
+But some creatures & player characters might have a lower speed, e.g. due to race or size.

 In order to determine how many action points are required to move, we can make the following calculations, depending on speed:

 - **speed 30**: base 30 / speed 30 * 30 AP = 30 AP
 - **speed 20**: base 30 / speed 20 * 30 AP = 45 AP
-- **speed 40**: base 30 / speed 45 * 30 AP = 20 AP
+- **speed 45**: base 30 / speed 45 * 30 AP = 20 AP

 ### EXAMPLE